All Episodes

 He bloated government.

-Oh, he may have lowered taxes for the rich, but it was passed on to the states.
+He may have lowered taxes for the rich, but it was passed on to the states.

-How can you answer that?
+How can you answer that, that Reaganomics was so great?

-Okay, well, just uh to address your point specifically, looking at the actual statistics of what occurred during Reagan.
+Okay, well, just to address your point specifically, looking at the actual statistics of what occurred during Reagan, yes, he wasn't able to shut down very many programs of any substantial worth, really only about four.

 So in some elements, yes, Reagan was a big spender.